Vanshtiwari15/Vanshtiwari15/README.md

 ### 👨‍💻 About Me
 - 🌱 Currently diving deeper into **Artificial Intelligence, Generative AI, and LangChain Ecosystem**
-- 💻 Skilled in **Python, Java, Machine Learning, NLP, Deep Learning, GenAI, LangChain, LangGraph**
+- 💻 Skilled in **Python, Java, Data Structures And Algorithms, Machine Learning, NLP, Deep Learning, GenAI, LangChain, LangGraph**
 - 🎯 Goal: To build **real-world AI-powered applications** and grow as a professional AI Engineer
 - 📫 Reach me at: **[LinkedIn](https://www.linkedin.com/in/vansh-tiwari-355036289)**